 The Women’s Siren Hex Q2 E-Mesh is constructed of an engineered mesh upper.
 It has a Kinetic Fit™ Tri removable contoured insole for arch support, and a Q FORM™ 2 insole with heel-centering technology for alignment and support.
 A Merrell Air Cushion is added in the heel for shock absorption and stability.
 Also incorporated into this product is the M Select™ WET GRIP sipped lugs, which are designed for greater traction.
 The shoe is available in 5 colors.

-Alternatives: Eddie Bauer Women’s Lukla Pro Waterproof Lightweight Hiker or adidas outdoor Women’s AX2 Hiking Shoe
+- Alternatives: Eddie Bauer Women’s Lukla Pro Waterproof Lightweight Hiker or Adidas Women’s AX2 Hiking Shoe.

 Women’s MQM Flex